-Traveling in 1863, Arminius Vambery was the first westerner to travel to Turkmenistan, Khiva, Bukhara and Samarkand who lived to tell the tale in several centuries.
-Disguised as a Sufi pilgrim he survives Turkmen slave raiders, desert crossings and meetings with the khans of Khiva and Bukhara.
+Traveling in 1863, language genius Arminius Vambery was the first westerner in several centuries to travel to Turkmenistan, Khiva, Bukhara and Samarkand and lived to tell the tale.
+Disguised as a Sufi pilgrim he survived Turkmen slave raiders, desert crossings and perilous meetings with the khans of Khiva and Bukhara.

 A few years after, Russia completed its conquest of Central Asia and everything changed.
 What is left is a unique story, remarkably readable despite its age.

 Peter Fleming travels from Beijing to Kashmir overland.
 The adventurous journey, at first seemingly impossible, takes 7 months, and is related by Fleming with great wit and intelligence.
 Even though it does not touch on any ‘Stan’, it gives a real sense of how the Silk Road was at one point, before modernity arrived.
 Reading, you understand how much has changed in China’s outer provinces, and how much has stayed the same.

 The majority of travel writers are mediocre travelers, and mediocre writers.
 Fleming’s travel companion is Ella Maillart, an outstanding traveler but rather paltry as a writer: do not read her books.
 A skilled, sympathetic and above all honest raconteur who does not embellish, romanticize or exaggerate, Peter Fleming is a very rare breed of travel writer, who writes as well as he travels (Rory Stewart is another).
 Recommended!